comit/sonoff-bridge/Upgrade.md

     * `http://sonoff.maddox.co.uk/tasmota/BUILDNAME.bin`

-   The reason for this secondary hosting of the files is because Github will only serve files over HTTPS, which is not supported by the standard Tasmota software.(An SSL/HTTPS connection to access the GitHub releases files directly is not supported
+   The reason for this secondary hosting of the files is because Github will only serve files over HTTPS, which is not supported by the standard Tasmota software.

    (@smadds also publishes the latest released version number to a publicly available MQTT server which may be subscribed to at sonoff.maddox.co.uk:1883 with the topic sonoff-version.
 No authentication needed.)